convox/rack/README.md

 ### Easy to Maintain

 Platform updates are automatically applied with the `convox rack update` command.
-U

 Updates are executed with CloudFormation, so you can be confident that they will be safely executed.